-Marlene Feist, Public Works & Utilities Strategic Development Director
+Marlene Feist, Public Works & Utilities Strategic Development Director, No Phone Number Available

 The Upriver Hydroelectric Dam on the Spokane River is getting a facelift this summer.
 The Upriver Dam is owned and operated by the City of Spokane Water Department, and work is needed to enhance safety and to extend the life of the dam.

 In particular, crews will work to rehabilitate the spillway area, where excess water that can’t be handled through the dam’s power generation equipment is “spilled” during higher river flows.
 Spillway gates, aprons, and blocks that dissipate energy all will be worked on.

 To perform the work, the city will lower the reservoir upstream from the dam by two feet.
 This lowered level is needed to provide adequate time for emergency evacuation of people and machinery from the downstream side of the spillway during construction, if necessary, and lower the pressure on the spillway structure during construction.